The Doris Day Show: Season 1 (1968–1969)

 Day portrays Doris Martin, a widowed mother of young sons Billy and Toby (Philip Brown and Todd Starke).
-When the series premieres, she has brought her boys home to her father's rural ranch in Mill Valley, north of San Francisco, California, after living in New York City for most of her adult life.
+As the series begins, she has brought her boys home to her father's rural ranch in Mill Valley, north of San Francisco, California, after living in New York City for most of her adult life.

 Other characters during this initial phase of the program include Doris's father Buck Webb (Denver Pyle) and their naïve hired ranch hand, LeRoy B. Simpson (James Hampton).
 Their housekeeper initially is Aggie Thompson (Fran Ryan, who left after the first 10 episodes to replace Barbara Pepper as Doris Ziffel in Green Acres).
 The character left without explanation and was replaced by Juanita (Naomi Stevens).
 Lord Nelson is also included in the opening credits cast as Lord Nelson, the family's sheepdog.

 Season 2 (1969–1970)

 Doris begins to commute from the ranch to San Francisco, where she starts working as an executive secretary at Today's World magazine.
 New workplace characters are added: McLean Stevenson (who would later leave the series to star in M*A*S*H) plays her boss, Today's World editor Michael Nicholson, who is often referred to as 'Nick' by the other magazine executives; Rose Marie plays Doris' friend Myrna Gibbons, a fellow secretary at the magazine; Paul Smith portrays Ron Harvey, the magazine's assistant-editor and Myrna's boss.
 Pyle, Brown, and Starke remain regular cast members, while Hampton appears in only one episode, his character now married and owning a gas station in Mill Valley.
 Lord Nelson still appears uncredited as the family sheepdog in most episodes this season.
-There is no longer any housekeeper at the ranch, and no ranch hand was hired to replace Leroy.
+The ranch no longer has a housekeeper, and no ranch hand was hired to replace LeRoy.